rancher/rancher-docs/versioned_docs/version-2.6/getting-started/installation-and-upgrade/resources/upgrade-cert-manager.md

 ```

 ## Cert-Manager API change and data migration

----
-_New in v2.6.4_

-Rancher now supports cert-manager versions 1.6.2 and 1.7.1.
-We recommend v1.7.x because v 1.6.x will reach end-of-life on March 30, 2022.
-To read more, see the [cert-manager docs](../../../pages-for-subheaders/install-upgrade-on-a-kubernetes-cluster.md#4-install-cert-manager).
-For instructions on upgrading cert-manager from version 1.5 to 1.6, see the upstream cert-manager documentation [here](https://cert-manager.io/docs/installation/upgrading/upgrading-1.5-1.6/).
-For instructions on upgrading cert-manager from version 1.6 to 1.7, see the upstream cert-manager documentation [here](https://cert-manager.io/docs/installation/upgrading/upgrading-1.6-1.7/).

----

 Cert-manager has deprecated the use of the `certificate.spec.acme.solvers` field and will drop support for it completely in an upcoming release.